Understanding P&G’s LTIP: Stock Options vs. RSUs

 Cons:

-Less upside potential than stock options if the stock price rises significantly
+Less upside potential if the stock price rises significantly

 When evaluating your LTIP choices, it’s essential to understand the tax implications, as they can significantly affect your net proceeds and overall financial plan.